sadityakumar9211/medichain-hardhat/README.md

   </p>
 </div>

-## Update
+## Latest Update
 The current version (v2) of this project is available at [github.com/myriad-org](https://github.com/myriad-org/).

+## NOTE:
-### This is the hardhat repository of this project.
+> This is the hardhat repository of this project.
-##### If `Application Error` comes after just connecting the wallet, then change the network in metamask to Goerli Testnet and reload the page.
+> If `Application Error` comes after just connecting the wallet, then change the network in metamask to Goerli Testnet and reload the page.
 This bug is unhandled for now.

 <!-- TABLE OF CONTENTS -->
 <details>